-Balances accumulated under this plan are calculated by an independent third party administrator on behalf of the Court and the Commission, in accordance with an agreed formula between the Court and the Commission and their employees.
+The Court has engaged Bacon Woodrow & de Souza Limited as independent admnistrator to provide data and benefit administration services for the Pension Plan.
+Balances accumulated under this plan are calculated by the administrator on behalf of the Court and the Commission, in accordance with an agreed formula between the Court and the Commission and their employees.
 The administrator advises the Court and the Commission of the accumulated amounts at the end of each financial year.